evgenyneu/Cosmos/README.md

 // Receive user input

-// A closure that is called when user touches cosmosView.didTouchCosmos = { rating in }
+// A closure that is called when user changes the rating by touching the view cosmosView.didTouchCosmos = { rating in }

 // Called when user lifts the finger from the view